simula/MediaEval-Medico-2025/README.md

 **Subtask 1 (VQA Performance)**
 - Metrics: BLEU, ROUGE (1/2/L), METEOR
 - Settings: Original & augmented images
 - Criteria: Accuracy, relevance, medical correctness

+The official challenge score will be computed on a separate hidden challenge set with more metrics.
+This ensures fairness and that final results truly reflect model performance.

 **Subtask 2 (Explainability)**
 Rated by experts on: